elvagao66/or4741/midterm_report.md

 These two line graphs show the trends of disease outbreak in sj and iq.
 <img src="https://user-images.githubusercontent.com/57336981/139634017-eb44bc07-2604-4233-8780-f13869136219.png" width="500" height="300" />
 <img src="https://user-images.githubusercontent.com/57336981/139634081-f416d5b7-7228-4b5d-856a-fd764d3f7231.png" width="500" height="300" />
  &nbsp; &nbsp;&nbsp; &nbsp; &nbsp;&nbsp; &nbsp; &nbsp;&nbsp; &nbsp; &nbsp;(fig1: trend of outbreak time of the year in San Juan) &nbsp; &nbsp; &nbsp;&nbsp; &nbsp; &nbsp;&nbsp; &nbsp; &nbsp;&nbsp; &nbsp;&nbsp; &nbsp;&nbsp; &nbsp; &nbsp;&nbsp; &nbsp; &nbsp;(fig2: trend of outbreak time of the year in Iquitos)
+Both of the graphs shown above indicate that there exist some seasonality in number of cases increased per week as cases tend to be higher in the first and last few weeks of the year in comparison the middle of the year.
+However, the trend variates between the two city.
+ ### 1. San Juan
+   * has a larger number of cases on average
+   * relatively small Dengue Fever outbreak happens around the first 10 weeks of the year
+   * more severe outbreak happens around the 35-50 weeks of the year
+ ### 2. Iquitos
+   * has a smaller number of cases on average
-From the two graphs that are shown above, both shown a similar trend, with San Juan's more obvious, that the Dengue Fever outbreaks during the first 10 weeks and also the last 15-20 weeks of the year.
+   * same lever of Dengue Fever outbreak happens during the first 10 weeks and last 15 weeks of the year.
-In order to see trends from other presepctives, we then created box plot for each city, denoting the trend of Dengue fever outbreak over the years.
-The two box plots blow show that there's less variability in colder months.
 <img src="https://user-images.githubusercontent.com/57336981/139634713-fdb708f5-042a-4fb3-b9f3-73a75f696957.png" width="500" height="350" />
 <img src="https://user-images.githubusercontent.com/57336981/139634759-e737db0f-c343-4a22-876b-578abf1d77eb.png" width="500" height="350" />
 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;(fig3: trend of outbreak over the year in San Juan)  &nbsp; &nbsp; &nbsp;&nbsp;&nbsp; &nbsp; &nbsp; &nbsp; &nbsp;&nbsp;&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; (fig4: trend of outbreak over the year in Iquitos)
+The two graphs above reveal how the distribution of number of cases each year changed over time.
+We can observe that the number of cases tend to decrease over time in San Juan while showing a increase trend in Iquitos.
+At the same time, the number of cases increased each month tend to spread out more and has more skewnedd in San Juan in comparison to Iquitos.
+The above observation indicates that there are different pattern of Denque Fever in San Juan and Iquitos.
+Thus, we decided to train a model for each of the two cities.
 With the goal of understanding what might be a determining factor of causing the local Dengue Fever, we created a heatmap to further examine the correlation between different features.
  <img src="https://user-images.githubusercontent.com/57336981/139689303-9d56b2f2-f67b-4403-9ded-538502d03dbe.png" width="500" height="500" />
  <img src="https://user-images.githubusercontent.com/57336981/139702164-5797bca3-c87b-40fb-a778-bb89e076c1f3.png" width="500" height="500" />